Tesla, Inc.’s Marketing Mix (4Ps) Analysis

 A Tesla store in Yorkdale Shopping Centre, Toronto, Canada.
-Tesla Inc.’s (formerly Tesla Motors, Inc.) marketing mix is uncommon in the automotive industry and the battery and solar panel market.
+Tesla Inc.’s marketing mix (4P) is uncommon in the automotive industry.
 (Photo: Public Domain)

-Tesla’s Products (Product Mix)
+Tesla’s Products

-1. Automobiles
+1. Vehicles

-2. Electric vehicle powertrain components
+2. Electric vehicle powertrain, batteries, and other components

-3. Batteries, energy storage
+3. Batteries, energy storage, charging

 4. Solar panels